 During the fiscal year (FY) 2028-2042 transition period from the Ohio Class to the Columbia Class and at completion, the Columbia Class Nuclear Powered Ballistic Missile Submarines (SSBNs) will be phased in as the Ohio Class SSBNs are phased out.
 Thus, total numbers of submarines homeported at NSB Kings Bay during this time will not exceed the number of Ohio Class submarines currently homeported at the base.
 Considering facility sustainment and planning efforts, the support operations and personnel numbers associated with the Columbia Class submarines are projected to be comparable to those associated with the Ohio Class submarines.
+Maintenance activities associated with the Columbia Class SSBNs would occur at the NSB Kings Bay Dry Dock as they do for the Ohio Class SSBNs, and the transition of submarine class would not result in any changes to existing pier side activities.
+The Proposed Action does not include any in-water activities (e.g., training and testing) of the SSBNs, as in-water activities are evaluated separately (see Section 1.5).

-Also, personnel numbers associated with the facilities and functions of the Proposed Action are also not anticipated to increase.
+Lastly, personnel numbers associated with the facilities and functions of the Proposed Action are also not anticipated to increase.
 Therefore, the Proposed Action will not increase the number of personnel employed at NSB Kings Bay, although an increase in temporary workers will result during the demolition, modification, and construction of 16 facilities and various functions scheduled for completion in 2028.